 To foster holistic support for individual projects that aim to change the future from a bleak one to a sustainable one.

 The International Student Environmental Coalition is led by the Board of Directors.
 The governing body is split into the International Board, responsible for international affairs and representation, and the National Board, with national directors taking care of issues in their respective countries.
+We operate under the Jemez Principles.

 Furthermore, project managers are also represented in the Board of Directors.
 Find out more under Projects.